 Managers coaches and mentors: to enable us use this approach to developing our skills, it’ll be vital that, where third parties are involved (e.g. visiting teams, match officials etc.) that they are properly advised in advance when the system will be in use in order to allay any fears that they may have regarding the taping of games and other activities where they are involved.

-Being based in Kilbogget Park, the club has access to thirteen pitches – twelve grass, of which six are full-sized and six small-sized.
+Being based in Kilbogget Park, the club has access to fourteen pitches – twelve grass, of which six are full-sized and six small-sized.
 The club also has access to two all-weather pitches – one full-sized and floodlit, to FIFA 1 Star standard (of which there were only 50 such certificated worldwide when it was installed in 2011), and the other suitable for five-a-side games, but in daylight only.

 With the Kilbogget full-sized all-weather pitch in full operation, most of our winter training requirements will be met within the bounds of Kilbogget Park and there’ll be minimal need to hire outside facilities, if at all.